nielsvharten/SNN-builder/README.md

 # SNNBuilder

-Build spiking neural networks from scratch
+Build spiking neural networks from scratch in an intuitive UI and execute them on the fly with the [SNNSimulator](https://gitlab.socsci.ru.nl/snnsimulator/simsnn) (part of this repository).

 ## Requirements

 1. nodejs & npm [(nvm)](https://github.com/nvm-sh/nvm#installing-and-updating)
 2. this repository

-## Installation with Conda
+## Create environment
+### Option A: Conda environment
 1. Create the Conda environment for this project in the project's root directory
 ```
 conda env create --file environment.yml